Blog

 Read our blog about the Sardine rules engine.

-7. Tools should be complete, yet adaptable
+7. Fraud Prevention Tools should be complete, yet adaptable

 The solution to one-size-fits-nobody is to be adaptable and configurable.
 Sardine’s rule dashboard is designed to make it simple to bring your own machine learning model, or use the platform as a feature store for your model.
 As much as possible the dashboard should be easy to use, the APIs clean and be something your fraud analysts want to use.